 Leanansidhe.
 The Dark Muse.
 Queen of the Exiles.
 She was one of the most powerful beings in all the Nevernever.
 She was called Dark Muse because she inspired many great artists, helping them produce their most brilliant works.
 She was the one who helped them trace the location of the scepter.
 She used her minions to track it and made a way for them to enter into SciCorp where the scepter was being held.
 And in order for Meghan to look like a true professional, she transformed her.
 She brought her to a salon and spa for faeries and groomed her.
 She even shopped for her outfits.

-Puck had already admitted her feelings and I feel sorry for him because Meghan can’t reciprocate his feelings.
+Puck had already admitted his feelings and I feel sorry for him because Meghan can’t reciprocate his feelings.
 I just wish he’ll meet someone who’ll love him too.

-Iron Horse sacrificed his self to protect Meghan.
+Iron Horse sacrificed himself to protect Meghan.
 He shielded Meghan with his body when an arrow almost shot her.
 I was saddened by this one.
 I really thought they will all remain alive by the end of the book.

 In the end, Ash, Meghan and Puck were able to return the Scepter while Summer and Winter Court were having a war.
 They may have been late but they still prevented a lot of Faeries from dying.
 They told the truth about Rowan.
 Queen Mab gave Ash a chance to deny his relationship with Meghan but in the end, he admitted that he loved her.
 So Queen Mab banished him from Nevernever to the Mortal World.
 Puck asked Meghan not to follow him, but she insisted to go.
 Since it is against the law for a Summer and a Winter Faery to have an affair, Oberon warned her daughter that if she went against the law, she’ll never be welcomed to their world again.
 Ash and Meghan were both banished from Nevernever.
 The book ended with both of them in the Mortal World.